ACT — Trinsic

 Distance

 Creating distance between yourself and your thoughts.
-Seeing thoughts as mental events rather than literal truths.
 The thought "I am worthless" becomes "I notice I am having the thought that I am worthless."
 That small shift changes everything.

 Self-as-Context